ave-llan/nmusic/README.md

-nmusic is a JavaScript music library for programmatic music composition which offers an intuitive mix of a functional and object-oriented programming style.
+nmusic is a JavaScript music library for programmatic music composition which offers an intuitive mix of a functional and object-oriented programming styles.
 It is thoroughly tested and well [documented](api.md).

 ## Usage